If you feel that your WEATHERmeter is not reading accurately, please read through the following relevant information...

 Wind speed decreases the closer to ground you are, even when you have a clean fetch upwind of you.
 This decrease is due to aerodynamic forces between the air and the ground.
 That means wind speed at 10 meters off the ground (where most anemometers are sited) is significantly higher than the wind speed at 2 meters (where you normally hold the weather meter).
 Our human brains automatically calibrate to this phenomenon, and any handheld weather meter will seem to read low.
 But it's completely normal for a handheld weather meter on the beach to read significantly lower than what your experiences over water (or what nearby weather stations may report).

-For notes on taking an accurate wind direction reading, please see this page.
+For notes on taking accurate wind direction readings, see this page.

 In you still feel your WEATHERmeter readings are incorrect, please follow this link for WEATHERmeter Troubleshooting.